 Safe For Kids and For The Earth

-Not only does Norwex partner with a company to turn waste in to renewable energy, they also have extended this partnership to include Norwex microfiber products.
+Not only does Norwex partner with a company to turn waste into renewable energy, they also have extended this partnership to include Norwex microfiber products.
 According to Norwex, “this safe and technologically advanced waste disposal method also generates clean, renewable energy; reduces greenhouse gas emissions and supports recycling through the recovery of metals”.
-Microfiber has been in the news lately as an environmental concern (shedding of microfiber and fleece during laundering and finding their way in to our waterways).
+Microfiber has been in the news lately as an environmental concern (shedding of microfiber and fleece during laundering and finding their way into our waterways).
 As a leader in microfiber technology, I have no doubt Norwex will continue to look for ways to produce products in a way that continues to maintain their commitment to our health and the health of our planet.

-Whether you’re looking to clean with less chemicals, spend less time cleaning, spend less money cleaning or just simplify your cleaning routine, I think you’ll be very happy with how well microfiber does at even the toughest jobs.
-While the production of microfiber does impact the environment, I am still comfortable using it because it does cut down on many of the single use cleaning products like paper towels, Swiffer-type cloths, make-up remover pads, etc as well as all those plastic bottles that common household cleaners come in and have to be replaced over and over again.
+Whether you’re looking to clean with fewer chemicals, spend less time cleaning, spend less money cleaning or just simplify your cleaning routine, I think you’ll be very happy with how well microfiber does at even the toughest jobs.
+While the production of microfiber does impact the environment, I am still comfortable using it because it does cut down on many of the single-use cleaning products like paper towels, Swiffer-type cloths, make-up remover pads, etc as well as all those plastic bottles that common household cleaners come in and have to be replaced over and over again.
 It’s a balancing act I suppose.